-BSS provides its Web services (platform services) that can be called by other systems.
+BSS provides its Web services (platform services) that can be called by other systems, such as an external process control or a PSP system.
 In this scenario, BSS is the HTTPS server while the other system is a Web service client.
 The following requirements must be met to establish a connection to BSS:

-- The BSS server must present a valid certificate: The CN must correspond to the server's domain name and it must be valid at the time of calling. - The Web service client must trust the server's certificate: The client's truststore must contain a certificate with a valid signing chain to the certificate presented by the server.
+- The BSS server must present a valid certificate: The CN (common name) must correspond to the server's domain name and it must be valid at the time of calling. - BSS must trust the client's certificate: The BSS truststore must contain a certificate with a valid signing chain to the certificate presented by the client.